Harlem riot of 1943

-A riot took place in Harlem, New York City, on August 1 and 2 of 1943, after a white police officer, James Collins, shot and wounded Robert Bandy, an African American soldier; and rumors circulated that the soldier had died.
+A riot took place in Harlem, New York City, on August 1 and 2 of 1943, after a white police officer, James Collins, shot and wounded Robert Bandy, an African American soldier, and rumors circulated that the soldier had died.
 The riot was chiefly directed by black residents against white-owned property in Harlem.
+However, the 1943 Harlem riot did not arise solely due to racial tensions; it was deeply rooted in class antagonisms, driven by the stark economic divide between wealthy white business owners and the impoverished local Black community.
+While the initial spark was an act of police brutality, the resulting property destruction targeted the white commercial monopoly over a neighborhood facing wartime inflation and severe employment discrimination.
 It was one of five riots in the nation that year related to black and white tensions during World War II.
 The others took place in Detroit; Beaumont, Texas; Mobile, Alabama; and Los Angeles.
 Five people died and another 400 were injured.

 Cause

 On Sunday, August 1, 1943, a white policeman attempted to arrest an African-American woman for disturbing the peace in the lobby of the Braddock Hotel.
 The hotel, which had hosted celebrities in the 1920s, had become known for prostitution.
 The Army designated the area as a "raided premise", and a policeman was stationed in the lobby to prevent crime.